7 Benefits of Planks You Never Thought About

 Being able to have control over your mind is 80% of a lift.
 If you've been training consistently and putting in the hard work, you can lift it.

 We're not talking about ego lifts or anything stupid, but if you keep psyching yourself out of a 315 deadlift because there are 3 wheels per side, it's all in your mind.

 Being able to fight through the pain and pushing yourself to complete your planks will give you the mental fortitude needed to lift some big weights.

 Plank VariationsAlready mastered planks or want to push yourself further?
 Check out some of these plank variations that will give you a run for your money.

 Beginner Plank Variations

-Planks With Shoulder Touches - Keeping your body as rigid as possible, take one arm and touch your shoulders.
-Repeat for other side.
+- Planks With Shoulder Touches - Keeping your body as rigid as possible, take one arm and touch your shoulders.
+Repeat for the other side.

-Side Plank - Start in the regular plank position and shift weight to one side.
-Reach your arm out to the side and repeat for other side.
+- Side Plank - Start in the regular plank position and shift weight to one side.
+Reach your arm out to the side and repeat for the other side.

-Walking Planks - Start in a plank position and lower one arm to your elbow and back up.
-Repeat for other side.
+- Walking Planks - Start in a plank position and lower one arm to your elbow and back up.
+Repeat for the other side.

 If you do have back issues, have a somewhat sedentary life, and want to build a core that can handle 500+ pound squats, implementing planks will help.